spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 - Canonical [MAAS installed](https://maas.io/docs/how-to-install-maas), set up, and available in your environment.

-- A linux computer with a Docker daemon installed and a connection to Palette and the MAAS endpoint.
-The installer must be invoked on a linux system.
-We have tested the gateway installation using Ubuntu 20.04 on x86-64.
+- A Linux environment with a Docker daemon installed and a connection to Palette and the MAAS endpoint.
+The installer must be invoked on an up-to-date Linux system with an x86-64 architecture.
+ARM architecture is currently not supported.

 - Private cloud gateway IP requirements: <br /><br />